Slop (SLOP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Slop Historical Price

-According to the latest data gathered on Slop live price page, the current price of Slop is 0USD.
-The circulating supply of Slop(SLOP) is 999.89M SLOP , giving it a market capitalization of $118.86K.
+According to the latest data gathered on Slop live price page, the current price of Slop is 0.0001267USD.
+The circulating supply of Slop(SLOP) is 999.88M SLOP , giving it a market capitalization of $126.63K.

 The Slop Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SLOP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.